 Dill needs to be sown directly into the ground in poor soil.
 Sow mid-season and late season.
 Water well.
 Re-sow each year.

 French Tarragon needs to stay in a large pot all its life.
 Change compost every April.
-Place pot outside in full sun after last frost.
+Place pot in a sunny spot in the garden.
 Water well.
 Bring into frost-free shed for the winter and keep compost dryish.
-Begin watering end March.
+Begin watering end March.t outside in full sun after last frost.

 Marjoram likes full sun.

 Mint prefers some shade during the day to retain moisture.
 Keep well watered.
-Pull out any rambling roots to keep plant in check, or replant a good length of root in fertile soil in March.
+Pull out any rambling roots to keep plant in check.
 Prefers to be in the ground with its own space.

 Oregano likes full sun.

 Parsley prefers some shade during the day to retain moisture.
 Needs good fertile soil.
 Sow in pots from June onwards and get plants up above slug-level before planting out.
 Water well.
 Pick outer leaves.
 Needs replacing each year.

 Rosemary like full sun, well drained soil and shelter from the wind.
 Get plant to desired height and then, in summer only, prune back the current year’s growth, while shaping the plant.

 Sage likes full sun and well-drained soil.

 Thyme likes full sun and well-drained soil.

 The strip of ground by the fence in the above diagram (for Chives, Parsley, Mint) needs well-rotted compost every March.
 The strip by the wall (Sage, Rosemary, Thyme.
-Oregano, Marjoram) needs a very little compost every March.
-Coriander at the front needs a minimal amount, and Dill none at all.
+Oregano, Marjoram) needs only a very little compost every March.
+Coriander at the front and also Dill need a minimal amount.